 How did you decide to work in the industry?

 I got my Bachelor's in business management and my Master's of Business Administration.
-I figured I was going to either play golf as a professional, be in the golf industry professionally, or go into corporate America and use golf as a tool.
+I figured I was going to either play golf as a professional, be in the golf industry professionally, or go into corporate America and use golf as a tool, you know, to get a job.
 I knew once I got to college that I was never going to be a professional golfer.
 I didn't have the discipline for it and my scores were okay, but they were not amazing by any means.
 By the time I got to my fifth year, I decided I was going to look into working for a nonprofit like the First Tee because I like working with juniors and I had experience with that throughout my career.
 And every job I had leading up to this point was in golf.
 My resume was like "golf, golf, golf."

 So, I decided to go for the First Tee.
 I wanted to live in California.
 That was one of my dream things to do and I got two job offers there.
 One for the First Tee of Monterrey and one for the First Tee of Ventura County and I chose the Ventura County job.
 Unfortunately, the job only lasted four months because they just started putting people on salary and they couldn't afford it.
 With California being expensive, I kind of couldn't stay.